The simplest way of styling your bed

 Design: Time & Place Interiors / Photo: Gloria Kilbourne

-That said, your bedding doesn’t need to be overly fussy to look great.
-Here’s what you’ll need to put together a bed that looks both attractive and inviting to climb into:
+Your bedding doesn’t need to be overly fussy to look great.
+Here’s what you’ll need to make a bed that looks both attractive and inviting to climb into:

 Neutral bedding design in NYC bedroom